-The guidelines for preparation of preapplications and full proposals provided below are mandatory (except where otherwise noted).
-Failure to adhere to these guidelines will result in preapplications and/or full proposals being returned without review.
-See the "Dates" and "Application Submission" in the "Executive Summary" of this notice for submission deadlines and addresses.
+The guidelines for preparation of LOIs and full proposals provided below are mandatory (except where otherwise noted).
+Failure to adhere to these guidelines will result in LOIs and/or full proposals being returned without review.

-1. Preapplications (PA)
+1. LOIs

-(a) Prior to submitting a full proposal, PIs are strongly encouraged to submit a PA for each planned proposal.
-However, PIs who do not submit a PA will not be precluded from submitting a full proposal.

-(b) The PA must be no more than two pages in length, using a 12-point font and one inch margins, and it must include the name(s) of the PI(s) and their home institution(s).

-(c) The PA must contain a brief description of the intended project.

-(d) The PA must include a brief budget which summarizes how resources will be allocated [e.g., salaries, computing and communications, equipment (provide justification), indirect charges, and travel].
-Note that funding for secretarial support and IT improvements at the PI's home institution is not generally available.

-(e) Each PA will be reviewed, following the criteria specified below in Section V.A. of this notice, by members of the JHT Steering Committee, and/or other designated reviewers, who will make their recommendations to the JHT Director and TPC/NHC Director.

-(f) All PIs will be notified whether a full proposal is encouraged or discouraged based on the review of their PA.
+- (a) Prior to submitting a full proposal, PIs are strongly encouraged to submit a LOI for each planned proposal.
+However, PIs who do not submit a LOI will not be precluded from submitting a full proposal. - (b) The LOI must be no more than two pages in length, using a 12-point font and one inch margins, and it must include the name(s) of the PI(s) and their home institution(s). - (c) The LOI must contain a brief description of the intended project. - (d) The LOI must include a brief budget which summarizes how resources will be allocated [e.g., salaries, computing and communications, equipment (provide justification), indirect charges, and travel].
+Note that funding for secretarial support and IT improvements at the PI's home institution is not generally available. - (e) Each LOI will be reviewed, following the criteria specified below in Section V.A. of this notice, by members of the JHT Steering Committee, and/or other designated reviewers, who will make their recommendations to the JHT Director and TPC/NHC Director. - (f) All PIs will be notified whether a full proposal is encouraged or discouraged based on the review of their LOI.
 Even though a full proposal may be discouraged, a PI will not be precluded from submitting a full proposal.
-All PIs will receive a short synthesis of the factors that led to the recommendation regarding their own reviewed PA(s).
+All PIs will receive a short synthesis of the factors that led to the recommendation regarding their own reviewed LOI(s).